Undergraduate - International applicants

 It is strongly recommended that for the purposes of securing a Tier 4 student visa, you pay 50 per cent of your tuition fee as a first payment to the College.
 This will include the deposit for the CAS.

-You don't have to pay 50 per cent of your course fee in advance to obtain your place, but if you do, the College can ensure the total amount paid is reported on the required CAS letter rather than just the deposit.
+You don't have to pay 50 per cent of your course fee in advance to obtain your place.
+The College will display the total amount that you have paid to us towards your tuition fees on your CAS.
 If you are unable to take up your studies, you will receive a refund of the amount you’ve paid minus the deposit (unless you qualify for a deposit refund under the terms outlined in the course deposits refund policy).
 Further details on refunds can be found on our Admissions policy web page.